zX3no/Omnia/README.md

 I'd like to get an overview of the install process, documentation, tooling and syntax of different languages.

-To do this, I've decided to remake the same project in as many languages as I can.

-The project I've chosen is a countdown timer.
+I've chosen to build a countdown timer in each language.
 It's a good choice because it requires:

 - Getting input from the user
 - Accessing the OS's sleep function